J-Calvelo/Annotation-Biomphalaria-sudanica/README.md

 4) threads: Number of computer cores available for the analysis.
 Used whenever possible.

 ### 1) CLEAN_RUN
 Setting this variable to TRUE will remove all previous runs.
-Us only to start from a clean state:
+Use only to start from a clean state:
 #### Required software:
 - NA
 #### Other Variables: